tunroam/paper/report/904vpns.md

 for using IKEv2,
 which requires more open ports than OpenVPN.
-OpenVPN allows us to filter on one port for UDP, which is what we will use during our research.
+OpenVPN allows us to filter on one port for UDP, which is what we used during our research.

 ### OpenVPN

+Besides requiring only one port,
 OpenVPN will
 "always first try UDP, and if that fails, then try TCP."[^openvpnudp] This allows our AP to whitelist UDP traffic, enabling the client to use TCP on other networks where UDP is blocked.
-This is the second motivation for picking OpenVPN over IPsec during testing.
+This was the second motivation for picking OpenVPN over IPsec during testing.

 [^openvpnudp]: https://openvpn.net/faq/why-does-openvpn-use-udp-and-tcp/